 But, when it comes to User Experience (UX), a persona takes on a more specific meaning.

-Personas are a widely used in UX Research with 65% of practitioners reporting using them
+Personas are a widely used in UX Research with 65% of practitioners reporting using them on projects.

 Here are seven core ideas everyone in the UX field should know about personas.